 2. Disconnect Propane.

-Propane tanks are a type of fuel tank that is commonly used in campers and recreational vehicles.
+Propane tanks are a type of fuel tank that is commonly used in campers when preparing camping breakfasts.
 They are made up of a gas cylinder that holds the gas and is connected to your cooker and other appliances via a regulator.

 Before winterizing your RV, it’s essential to disconnect the propane tank from any appliances and shut off the valve.
 So, you can stop any gas from getting into the RV and making things dangerous.